-6B.
-Within seven days of becoming aware of a non-compliance, the Proponent must notify the Department of the non-compliance.
-The notification must be in writing and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, why it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.
+- 7. The Planning Secretary must be notified in writing via the Major Projects website within seven days after the Applicant becomes aware of any non-compliance. - 8.
+A non-compliance notification must identify the project and the application number for it, set out the condition of approval that the project is non-compliant with, the way in which it does not

-Note: A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.
+- comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance. - A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.